Razat94/learngit/README.md

 $ git commit --amend
 ```

+By doing this, you will only end up with one commit, where the new changes will be amended to the previous commit.

 > To just change the message of the last commit:
 > ` $ git commit --amend -m "New commit message" `